keyestudio/KS5009-Keyestudio-Smart-Home-Kit-for-ESP32/docs/Arduino/arduino.rst

 5.1 Resource compression package
 --------------------------------

-The resource package contains code,libraries,and driver files.You must have this resourse to continue learing.
+The resource package contains Code, Libraries, APP and Driver files.
+You must have this resourse to continue learing.

 :download:`Resource compression package <./Resource-compression-package.7z>`